bloominstituteoftechnology/lambda-calculator/README.md

 In this project you will build out a calculator using React.
 You have been given a design file to follow, and a data file to include for your button components to display.

-## Project Set Up

----

-This project was put together using create-react-app (CRA).
-You will not need to install CRA in order to make this project work.
-Follow the steps below to setup the project with the proper dependencies.

-- [ ] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
-- [ ] CD into the project base directory `cd lambda-calculator`
-- [ ] Download project dependencies by running one of these two commands `yarn` or `npm install`
-- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
-      Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.

-Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!

 # _Project - Lambda Calculator_